CSCfi/kielipankki-nlf-harvester/airflow/README.md

 ## Run a simple download DAG in Airflow locally in Docker

-Download METS file for binding 379973 and all ALTO files listed in the downloaded METS.
+Download METS file for binding 379973 and all ALTO files listed in the downloaded METS, either to a remote or local file system.

 ---

 ### Requirements

 - Docker compose and Docker engine installed
+- Established SSH connection to Puhti

 ### Instructions